PascalPares/webassembly/index.md

 # Instantiation

-To run a WebAssembly module, we must load the bytecode of the module.
-This bytecode is stored in a *.wasm* file.
-From Node.js you can load it with the *fs* module:
+To run a WebAssembly module, we must load the bytecode of the module stored in a *.wasm* file.
+From *Node.js* you can load it with the *fs* module:
 ```javascript
 const fs = require("fs");
 let bytecode = fs.readFileSync('add/add.wasm');